Trump Wants To ‘Cause Chaos’ In 2020 Democratic Primary, New Report Says

 “Brad Parscale is building a state of the art campaign operation, light years ahead of anything the Democrats have created.
 Our opponents are the Democrats, not anyone in the President’s circle,” she said.

-Along with Parscale, Trump’s son-in-law Jared Kushner is expected to play a key role in the 2020 campaign.
+Along with Parscale, Trump’s son-in-law, Jared Kushner, is expected to play a key role in the 2020 campaign.

 The president’s team is reportedly trying to frame the 2020 election as a choice between President Trump and an out-of-touch alternative.
 The 2020 fight, the Trump campaign hopes, will be a clash between capitalism, represented by Trump, and socialism, which the Trump campaign hopes to tie to the Democratic Party.

 Key in 2020 will be getting more Republicans across the country on board.

 “It’s county-by-county, looking for people who didn’t show up in the midterms,” a White House insider told CNN.